tidoust/cddlparser/README.md

 ## Acknowledgments

-This `cddlparser` Python module merely came into existence because I needed a CDDL parser in Python that I could leverage to add CDDL support in [Bikeshed](https://github.com/speced/bikeshed) (not done yet!) and could not find any.
+This `cddlparser` Python module merely came into existence because I needed a CDDL parser in Python that I could leverage to add CDDL support in [Bikeshed](https://github.com/speced/bikeshed) and could not find any.
 I took inspiration from existing CDDL parsers written in other languages:

 - [`cddl`](https://github.com/christian-bromann/cddl): a JavaScript implementation of a CDDL parser for Node.js, released under an MIT license, written by @christian-bromann. `cddlparser` started as a direct port of the JavaScript code, and the lexer remains similar to the JavaScript one.
 Testing structures and main test files also come from `cddl`.
 The parser in `cddlparser` is completely different though, given the need to preserve the original formatting (including whitespaces and comments) to re-serialize the AST back into a string.
 - [`cddl-rs`](https://github.com/anweiss/cddl): a Rust implementation of a CDDL parser, released under an MIT license, written by @anweiss, that features a CDDL validator.
 The parser in `cddlparser` follows a similar "close to the CDDL grammar" logic.
 The `cddlparser` test suite also contains test files from the `cddl-rs` project.